Aliases for SLC6A3 Gene

 GeneCards Summary for SLC6A3 Gene

 SLC6A3 (Solute Carrier Family 6 (Neurotransmitter Transporter), Member 3) is a Protein Coding gene.
 Diseases associated with SLC6A3 include parkinsonism-dystonia, infantile and nicotine dependence, protection against.
-Among its related pathways are Alpha-synuclein signaling and Amphetamine addiction.
+Among its related pathways are Alpha-synuclein signaling and RNA Polymerase I Promoter Opening.
 GO annotations related to this gene include receptor binding and protein N-terminus binding.
 An important paralog of this gene is SLC6A4.

 UniProtKB/Swiss-Prot for SLC6A3 Gene